Introduction to Zeek: Open-Source Threat Hunting and Network Traffic Analysis

 • An SSH login attempt in ssh.log can be correlated with network activity in con.log

-Zeek makes it easier to identify unusual network behaviors, such as:
+Zeek excels in enabling rapid response by making it easier to identify unusual network behaviors, such as:

 • Unauthorized remote access attempts